sourcegraph/handbook/content/people-ops/onboarding/index.md

 - New teammate has the necessary support from their peers, manager, and People team (regular 1-1s, shadowing...)
 - New teammate knows where to find answers to their questions
 - New teammate experiences no logistical challenges (payroll, expenses, benefits, setting up accounts or other systems...)
-- The onboarding checklist is manageable and easy to navigate by new teammate'
+- The onboarding checklist is manageable and easy to navigate by new teammates
-- New teammate has the necessary understanding of Sourcegraph's values, products, value proposition, and internal processes to be able to conduct their role responsibilities
+- New teammate has the necessary understanding of Sourcegraph's values, products, value proposition, and internal processes to be able to conduct their role's responsibilities

 ### Onboarding experience
 Surveys are conducted at the 3-month mark to collect feedback from all new teammates to make sure that their onboarding experience is properly equipping them with the support and resources necessary for them to be successful in their new role.